sclyde-ai/obsidian_github/言語 language/English/grammer/tense.md

-ammatical category in verbs that indicates the time of an action or event, with the three main types being past, present, and future
+mmatical category in verbs that indicates the time of an action or event, with the three main types being past, present, and future